Welcome to the Greene County Medical Reserve Corps

 About the Greene County Medical Reserve Corps

 The Greene County Medical Reserve Corps unit has been developed to support public health, assist with mass prophylaxis/vaccination clinics, and with surge capacity during a public health emergency.
 Free training is provided for volunteers.
-Suggested training includes Incident Command System courses, basic, and advanced disaster life support.
 This unit allows medical professionals and non-licensed persons to volunteer.
-We encourage all interested volunteers to sign up at ohioresponds.gov or call the Greene County Health Department at 937 374-5600.
+We encourage all interested volunteers to sign up at ohioresponds.gov or call Greene County Public Health at 937 374-5600.

-The mission of the Greene County Medical Reserve is to act as a voluntary adjunct to the Greene County Combined Health District and its cooperating agencies, and to improve the health, safety, and welfare of Greene County citizens and communities though volunteer health, medical, and other support activities.
+The mission of the Greene County Medical Reserve is to act as a voluntary adjunct to Greene County Public Health and its cooperating agencies, and to improve the health, safety, and welfare of Greene County residents and communities though volunteer health, medical, and other support activities.

-- Promote the public's health through close collaboration and partnership with the Greene County Combined Health District and its cooperating agencies.
+- Promote the public's health through close collaboration and partnership with Greene County Public Health and its cooperating agencies.

 - Support public health, medical providers, emergency responders, neighborhood emergency help centers, acute care centers, and hospitals during a public health emergency.